A mass for the living

 Ein deutsches Requiem

-Forgiveness, acceptance and peace - Johannes Brahms wrote Ein deutsches Requiem after the death of his mother.
-He abandoned the classical Latin prayer, and based on Lutheran, German-language versions, wrote a new death mass.
-One that did not accompany the dying to death, but offered support to those left behind to carry on.
-Therein, precisely, was God's unconditional love, according to the composer.
+Forgiveness, acceptance and peace – Johannes Brahms wrote Ein deutsches Requiem after the death of his mother.
+He abandoned the classical Latin prayer and wrote a new requiem based on Lutheran, German-language versions.
+One that does not accompany the dying to death, but offers support to those left behind to carry on.
+According to the composer, this was precisely where God’s unconditional love lay.

 Katrien Baerts soprano